DuPont analysis

-DuPont analysis is a tool used in financial analysis, where return on equity (ROE) is separated into its component parts.
+Dupont analysis is a tool used in financial analysis, where return on equity (ROE) is separated into its component parts.

 Useful in several contexts, this "decomposition" of ROE allows financial managers to focus on the key metrics of financial performance individually, and thereby to identify strengths and weaknesses within the company that should be addressed.
 Similarly, it allows investors to compare the operational efficiency of two comparable firms.

+History

-The name derives from the DuPont company, which began using this formula in the 1920s.
-A DuPont explosives salesman, Donaldson Brown, submitted an internal efficiency report to his superiors in 1912 that contained the formula.
+The name derives from the Dupont company, which began using this formula in the 1920s.
+A DuPont salesman from the company submitted an internal efficiency report to his superiors in 1914 that contained the formula.

 Basic formula

 The DuPont analysis breaks down ROE into three component parts, which may then be managed individually: